Muhammad235/Muhammad235/README.md

 - 👋 Hi, I’m @Muhammad235
 - 👀 I’m interested in programming and coding
-- 💞️ I’m looking to collaborate on web developing
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me adelekeyahaya05@gmail.com

 <!---